Motor Vehicle Accidents (Cars/Trucks/Motorcycles)

 - Facial Lacerations

-Call toll-free or email (email@example.com) now to schedule a free confidential consultation to learn your legal rights.
+Call or email (firstname.lastname@example.org) now to schedule a free confidential consultation to learn your legal rights.
 Our offices are centrally located in Miami-Dade County, only minutes from I-95 and Biscayne Boulevard in beautiful Miami Shores Village.
 Parking is free.
 We are available 24/7 and a member of the firm will come to your home, the hospital, or nursing home to meet you.